malerinc/fabricatio-rl/README.md

 <a href="https://youtu.be/wn-gQOx-xd0" title="Link Title"><img width=500 src="figures/visualization_sneek_peek.png" alt="Alternate Text" /></a>
 </p>

+# FabricatioControls
+The `fabricatio-controls` package contained in the repository contains scheduling algorithms compatible with the FabricatioRL.

+Schedulers based on the following approaches are contained:
+- [x] Constrained Programming (built on top of `ortools`)
+- [x] Heuristics and heurisctic combinations
+- [x] Monte Carlo Tree Search
+- [x] DQN (built on top of `stable-baselines3`)
+- [x] AlphaZero (built ontop of `tensorflow`(keras))

+Some useful functionality for evaluating the contained algorithms is also present.

 # Getting Started
 For now, the latest version of `fabricatio-rl` and its controls is not made available through `pypi`.